drubo-nath/github-issue-triage/README.md

 ## The Solution

-This bot does all of that automatically.
+This Agent does all of that automatically.

 You point it at a repo, hit run, and it: